Tibetans I

 If I ignore 1 damage, do I choose which unit is protected?

-Yes to both.
+Yes.
 After adding action cubes and gaining your experience cube, you may immediately add it to the bag.
-If you have Autocracy, its bonus triggers as well.
-Effectively, 1 action cube can become 3 cubes in the bag (1 action + 1 experience + 1 Autocracy bonus) plus a faith cube.
+With Autocracy, 1 action cube can become 3 cubes in the bag (action + experience + Autocracy bonus) plus a faith cube.